Latest Activities

-Lao PDR is the most heavily bombed country in the world.
-More than forty years after the end of the 1964-1973 Indochina Conflict, unexploded ordnance (UXOremains a major humanitarian and socio-economic challenge to the country, causing deaths and injuries, limiting access to potentially productive land and adding substantial costs to processes of development.
+The Lao PDR is the most heavily bombed country in the world.
+After the end of the Indochina War of 1964-1973 and more than forty years later, unexploded ordnance (UXO) remains a major humanitarian and socio-economic challenge for the country, causing injuries and deaths, limiting access to productive land use, and adding significant costs to the development process.

 In excess of 270 million